disgustinghuman/huntercoin/betterQt_readme.txt

                                              This is the maximum amount of coins to spent until the client is restarted.
                                              (0 means the auction bot is not active)

-  The bot will stop trading under a number of conditions that can happen in the dangerous game world of Huntercoin.
+  The bot will stop trading under a number of conditions.
   Current status of the bot is in auction.txt, updated each block.
 Restarting the tx monitor (i.e. click middle mouse button 2 times) will also restart the auction bot.

+  Color of status icon (displayed with the hunter on duty): dark blue:     waiting
+  gold:          ready to send message (lock auction and reserve best ask for yourself) dark green:    waiting for message to confirm
+  green:         coins sent, done white outline: stopped, irregular block times red outline:   stopped, hunter dead or in danger blue outline:  stopped, session limit

 Advanced mode: Instant buying of gems and creation of storage vaults, settlement of gems in HUC